sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 https://in-thread.sonic-pi.net

 ## Tips
-- Error logs are written to %USERPROFILE%/.sonic-pi/logs, and are useful to diagnose any startup problems.
+- Error logs are written to `%USERPROFILE%\.sonic-pi\logs`, and are useful to diagnose any startup problems.
 - If a rebuild errors at the final stage of copying files, or you are otherwise having trouble starting sonic pi, there is